 These guidelines address the provision or distribution of food at any University function, activity, or event.
-The committee recommends a review and update of these guidelines by October 15, 2020, in order to support planning for spring semester 2021.
 These guidelines are separate from protocols and practices employed by Xavier Dining and Catering provided on campus by Chartwells.

 Given that eating together helps to create community on a college campus, the following guidelines are recommended in order to support the healthy delivery of food to the Xavier community during the COVID-19 pandemic.
 These guidelines include student events and activities and academic and departmental functions.

 - Events or activities where food is provided should use pre-packaged or individually boxed servings of food and canned or bottled beverages

 - Home baked or home cooked items are not permitted, even if individually wrapped

 - Bake sales and potluck style activities are not permitted